rauljariasz/rauljariasz/README.md

 ### Hi There 👋
-My name is Raúl Arias, I'm a Full Stack Developer student, passionate about web development and technology.
+My name is Raúl Arias, I'm a Frontend Developer and Full Stack Developer student, passionate about web development and technology.
 Currently I've solid knowledge as a frontend developer...
 I'm constantly studying, learning and experimenting with technologies and tools to find the best solutions to the problems at hand.

 #
 <br>